Chart Color Schemes

 Highett (West) - Cheltenham lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation methods from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends indicate a significant increase in the top quartile of national statistical areas, with Highett (West) - Cheltenham expected to expand by 4,109 persons to 2041 based on latest population numbers, recording a gain of 30.6% in total over the 17 years.
+By 2041, Highett (West) - Cheltenham is forecasted to have a population of 17,580, reflecting an increase of 4,109 persons and a total gain of 30.6% over the 17 years.

 Frequently Asked Questions - Population